Sint-Amands

 Sint-Amands ([ˌsɪnt ɑˈmɑnts]) is a town and a former municipality located in the Belgian province of Antwerp, Belgium.
 The municipality comprises the towns of Lippelo, Oppuurs and Sint-Amands proper.
 In 2021, Sint-Amands had a total population of 8,524.
-The total area is 15.58 km².
+The total area is 15.58 km2.
 Sint-Amands is located at the right bank of the Scheldt river.

 Effective 1 January 2019, Puurs and Sint-Amands were merged into the new municipality of Puurs-Sint-Amands.

+History

+The inhabited area of Sint-Amands has been present since Roman times, with Roman artifacts discovered in the modern-day municipality.

+The first written reference to Sint-Amands dates to 822, in a document authored by Louis the Pious, king of Carolingian Empire at that time and son of Charlemagne.
+Sint-Amands was the central location of the Baasrode region (today Dendermonde) and the region was given as a gift to the Saint-Amand Abbey.

+In the 11th century, the region split into three parts: Baasrode, Sint-Amands, and Mariekerke.
+During this time period, a large area of the right bank of the Scheldt River was incorporated into the Flanders region and Sint-Amands became a separate seigneury.

+The establishment of a parish in Sint-Amands was first noted in 1281 in the records of the diocese of Kamerijk.
+In 1559, the parish merged with the diocese of Mechelen until 1600 when it merged with the diocese of Ghent.
+In 1801, the parish once again presided under the diocese of Mechelen.

+Industry

+Until the 19th century, Sint-Amands was an agricultural town.
+There were several large farms, but most land was divided into smaller farms.

+Prior to the construction of the Brussels-Willebroek canal, Sint-Amands saw heavy shipping traffic with barges heading to Brussels, Mechelen, Antwerp, Dendermonde, and Temse.

 Points of interest

-Heritage railway
+Heritage Railway

 The Dendermonde-Puurs Steam Railway is a heritage railroad that links up Puurs and Dendermonde.
 The maintenance road that runs alongside serves as a bicycle track.
 Bikers can leave the track in Sint-Amands and follow the scenic route up North on the banks of the river Scheldt.

-Émile Verhaeren museum
+Émile Verhaeren Museum

 Émile Adolphe Gustave Verhaeren (Dutch: [vərˈɦaːrən]; 21 May 1855 – 27 November 1916) was a Belgian poet who wrote in the French language and an art critic.
 He was one of the founders of the school of Symbolism and was nominated for the Nobel Prize in Literature on six occasions.

+Grave of Emile Verhaeren

+The tomb of the poet Emile Verhaeren sits on the bank of the Scheldt River, near the Sint-Amands church.

-Mill museum
+Mill Museum

 Various models and mill arrangements can be found within the museum.
 The museum also houses books, reference works, photos, magazines, newspaper clippings and paintings.